 COVID-19 has disrupted operations and will have prolonged impacts on continuity of operations, modes of working, and growth patterns.
 CIOs need to respond to the crisis with both short- and long-term actions to increase resilience against future disruptions and prepare for rebound and growth.

-Banks have long had on their agenda to streamline and automate processes.
-The Banks who were leaning more towards cost-saving were exploring RPA for automation of administrative processes and those banks which were cash-rich and were looking to better their customer experience were looking towards Conversational AI to make workflows more efficient.
+Banks have long had on their agenda to streamline and automate business processes.
+The Banks who were leaning more towards cost-saving were exploring RPA for automation of administrative processes and those banks which were cash-rich and were looking to better their customer experience was looking towards Conversational AI to make workflows more efficient.